-One might worry about how generalizable our analysis and results are.
-There are two aspects of generalizability: (1) the general applicability of our analysis and methodology, and (2) the generalizability of our insights to other industries and/or macroeconomic analysis.
+One might worry about the generalizability of our analysis and results.
+There are two aspects of generalizability: (1) the general applicability of our analysis and methodology and (2) the generalizability of our insights to other industries and/or macroeconomic analysis.
 For the first aspect, our analysis and methodology can be easily applied and extended to other industries as long as we can observe the technology employed by each plant or firm.
-Even when such technology information is not available, the recent methodological development, such as Raval (2022) and Kasahara, Schrimpf and Suzuki (2022), would still allow researchers to conduct a similar analysis.
+Even when such technology information is unavailable, recent methodological development, such as by Raval (2022) and Kasahara, Schrimpf and Suzuki (2022), would still allow researchers to conduct a similar analysis.

 For the second aspect, we believe that our results have generalizable insights outside the Japanese cement industry.
-Kehrig and Vincent (2021) notes that the macroeconomic patterns in data are largely coming from within industry rather than across industry, which suggests that accumulating industry-level insights helps us derive macroeconomic insights.
-In fact, such industry-level research has attracted attention from researchers recently such as (Automobil, Trade paper, and Cement paper (Nate and Gloria)).
+Kehrig and Vincent (2021) note that the macroeconomic patterns in data largely come from within industry rather than across industries, which suggests that accumulating industry-level insights helps us derive macroeconomic insights.
+In fact, such industry-level research has attracted attention from researchers recently, such as Grieco et al. (2021), Miller et al. (2022), and Ganapati (2022).
 Though the insights from this paper might be limited, our results add one piece of solid evidence to this strand of literature, which further helps us understand macroeconomic phenomena.